Do0ky/DinoLog/README.md

 ## 🌍 Project Vision

-**DinoLog** is designed for researchers, amateur paleontologists, and enthusiasts who want to explore and record fossil discoveries.
-Inspired by field notebooks and geological maps, the app blends scientific accuracy with archival aesthetics.
+**DinoLog** is built for researchers, amateur paleontologists, and enthusiasts to explore and record fossil discoveries.
+Inspired by field notebooks and geological maps, it combines scientific accuracy with archival aesthetics.
-<br>It makes paleontology feel immersive and authentic — a digital field journal where every fossil has a place and every place tells a million-year-old story.
+<br>It offers an immersive digital field journal where fossils are restored to their geographic context and every site reveals part of Earth’s ancient story.

 ## 🚀 Features
+🌐 **Front‑End**
 - 🗺️ **Interactive Map**
-    Explore fossil sites worldwide with custom markers and expedition‑style textures.
+    Discover dinosaur localities with custom markers, expedition‑style textures, and popups showing specimen details.
-- 📍 **Add Discoveries**
+- 📍 **Add & Edit Discoveries**
   Floating action button lets logged‑in users add new fossil coordinates and details.
 - 🔍 **Search Bar**
   Quickly locate fossils by name or location.